 Whichever Portland you’re headed to, one thing’s for sure: you will eat and drink well!

 Wines from Oregon are receiving more and more positive attention these days and the state’s Pinot Noirs are especially pleasing to a growing number of discerning palates.
 Portland acts as a perfect hub for trying local quaffs.
 The city is highly regarded for its microbreweries too.
 The restaurant and café scene is nothing to scoff at either, with a grow-locally inspired globally approach to created menus.
+Highlights include Spanish gastropub Ataula, Duck House Chinese restaurant, and Olympia Provisions.

 For seafood lovers, there are few destinations in the U.S. to rival Maine and perhaps nowhere else in the world to go for better, fresher lobster!
 In recent years, the city’s Old Port district has garnered an excellent reputation for a number of destination dining establishments and active waterfront and thriving fishing trade.
+A few must-visit eaters are the historic and wood-stoved Fore Street, and the fresh seafood emporiums Eventide Oyster Co., and Scales.

 Been to either Portland or maybe both?
 Which one’s your preference?
 Drop a line in the comments section below explaining which Portland is your favorite and why.